Silver25/Movie-Catalogue/README.md

 # DVD Collector
-Python application for creating private list of records for DVD movies
+Command-line Python application that allows user to create private list of records for DVD movie collection.

 ## Purpose
+Application is providing value to users creating envinronment to simple organize private movie collection.

 ## Data Model